HarshitDawar55/Kubernetes/README.md

 * Command to check all the running Replica Set in the cluster: **"kubectl get rs"**.

-* Command to check all the running PVC win the cluster: "kubectl get pvc".
+* Command to check all the running PVC win the cluster: **"kubectl get pvc"**.

-* Command to check all the running PV in the cluster: "kubectl get pv".
+* Command to check all the running PV in the cluster: **"kubectl get pv"**.

-* Command to delete most of the running services in the cluster: "kubectl delete all --all".
+* Command to delete most of the running services in the cluster: **"kubectl delete all --all"**.

 # License of this Repository!